|

 Lumo

-Brand new fully electric train service on the scene, Lumo, follows the East Coast mainline but at a fraction of the cost of Avanti West Coast and other rivals.
+Brand new, fully electric train service on the scene, Lumo, follows the East Coast mainline but at a fraction of the cost of Avanti West Coast and other rivals.

 Launched in October 2021, Lumo started with two services a day and now pushes it up to five.
-Trains depart London King’s Cross at 5.45, 10.45, 12.18, 14.48 and 20.27 during the week.
+Trains depart London King’s Cross at 5.45, 10.15, 12.14, 14.15 and 20.30 during the week.

 Lumo promises to be the low-cost, eco-friendly answer to plane travel.

-Trains are 100% electric, the food menu is 50% plant-based and staff uniforms are recyclable.
+Trains are 100% electric, the food menu is 50% plant-based, and staff uniforms are recyclable.
 But I think its most important sustainability message is reflected in the price.

-Train travel in the UK is, on the whole, more expensive than flying but Lumo wants to change this and make it an affordable choice for everyone.
+Train travel in the UK is, on the whole, more expensive than flying, but Lumo wants to change this and make it an affordable choice for everyone.

 So where do these swish new trains go?
 It’s only a handful of stations so far.
 These are London King’s Cross, Stevenage, Newcastle Upon Tyne, Morpeth and Edinburgh Waverley.
+As of 2026, there are new routes from London to Glasgow and Stirling.

 I took the Lumo train from London to Edinburgh and back again for the first time in September.
 It was very busy and a little bit cramped on board.
-I got a ‘Ryanair of train travel’ type of vibe.
+I got a ‘Ryanair of train travel’ vibe.

 There are some luggage restrictions to consider.
-Passengers are allowed to bring a “maximum of ONE Small bag OR Holdall and ONE Medium suitcase (63 x 41 x 27cm).”
+Passengers are allowed to bring a “maximum of ONE Small bag OR Holdall and ONE Medium suitcase (63 x 41 x 27cm).

 There are luggage racks at either end of the carriage for larger items, an overhead rack for medium bags and a small space underneath the seat.
 I recommend not bringing a lot of luggage as you’ll have a stressful time storing it when the train is busy.